 Sarah B., wife of a veteran whose husband was deployed overseas says: “Just getting out of bed each day was a struggle.
 But I found that writing in a journal every morning before I got out of bed helped me overcome anxiety and get out of bed.”

 As Sarah B. found out, it can be very helpful to get negative thoughts out of your head and onto a page.
 Keep a notebook and a pen next to the bed.
 Write in bed if you want to, or write at a desk.

-Each morning, or at night -- if that is when you have the most trouble battling depression -- write three single spaced pages in a notebook.
+Each morning, or at night -- if that is when you are most troubled, and in need of self help for depression -- write three single spaced pages in a notebook.
 A plain spiral bound notebook is fine.
 No one is going to read what you write so it doesn’t have to be a fancy journal.
 Don’t attempt to make the writing grammatically correct.
 Spelling and handwriting doesn’t matter at all…

 Once you put the pen to the page don’t stop until you have filled three pages.
 Write out everything that is making you sad, or scared, or anxious.
 Get it all out of your head onto the page.
 Naming your fears and putting them on paper will make it easier to let go of them.